error9098x/avijourney/avijourney/source/_posts/NASA-Space-Apps-Hackathon-My-First-Hackathon-with-my-Friends.md

 ## 💫 How it all started

 As far as I remember, I just saw about it on the hack2skill website.
 It is a company that seems pretty big in the hackathon and tech community in India.
-They even conducted my friend's interview for GDSC Lead, but that's a story for another day! *"[hack2skill.com](https://www.notion.so/hack2skill.com)"*
+They even conducted my interview for GDSC Lead, but that's a story for another day! *"[hack2skill.com](https://www.notion.so/hack2skill.com)"*

 Yeah so I just saw the notice for the hackathon there.
 It's an international hackathon by NASA with regionals happening in Noida.
 It looked super cool!
 At the time I was tinkering with some Godot game dev and wanted to make a space sim for education.
 So I contacted my friends Rupam Barui (Rupa), Shiv Avasthi, and Digvijay (Diggy) to see if they wanted to join.